 Robert Blood, founder and managing director

-Robert was inspired to create SIGWATCH as a result of working at board director level of the public relations and issue management consultancies Fleishman-Hillard UK in the 1990s and before that, with the Quentin Bell Organisation.
+Robert, who has a degree in Physics, was inspired to create SIGWATCH as a result of working at board director level of the public relations and issue management consultancies Fleishman-Hillard UK in the 1990s and with the Quentin Bell Organisation.
 During this time he observed the increasing impact on businesses and politicians of professional campaigning groups.
 Robert has built SIGWATCH into the world's leading research and strategy consultancy on NGOs.
-Today SIGWATCH has over sixty clients across the world, including many of the world's sector-leading multinationals, financial institutions and investment managers.
+Today SIGWATCH has over seventy clients across the world, including many of the world's sector-leading multinationals, financial institutions and investment managers.

 Juliet Wu, client services director